FisherMen441/BuildIT/README.md

 ### Backend DB

+1. User table: Each row represents a user with a unique UID.
+Each user has a user_name and a password.
-1. Furniture Table: Each row represents a set of furniture with a unique FID.
-Each furniture has a name, description and an integer number stands for the total # of steps for the furniture
+2. Furniture Table: Each row represents a set of furniture with a unique FID.
+Each furniture has a name, description and an integer number indicates the total number of steps for assembling the furniture
-2. Steps Table: Each row represents a step with a unique SID, an associated FID and a step_num, a video_loc and a description.
-(FID, step_num) is unique as well, standing for a certain step for a certain furniture.
+3. Steps Table: Each row represents a step with a unique pair of (FID, SID) indicating it is the SIDth step to assemble the set of furniture of FID.
+Each step has a video_loc and a description.
+4. Comments Table: each row is a comment associated with a step uploaded by a certain user.
-3. Components/Tools table: these 2 are very similar.
-Each row is component/tool, with a name and a description.
+5. Components/Tools table: these 2 are very similar.
+Each row is a component/tool, with a unique CID/TID, a name, a url to its image and a description.
-4. Comments Table: each row is a comment associated with a step.
-5. Components/Tools_needed Table: Each row is a component/tool needed for the step with SID.
+6. Components/Tools_needed Table: Each row is a component/tool needed for the step (FID, SID).